 - Load bearing: Carrying heavy packs, body armor, weapons, and equipment over extended distances places repetitive compressive and shear forces on both the cervical and lumbar spine.

-- Vehicle operations: Hours in LAVs, trucks, aircraft, and ships expose the spine to whole-body vibration and prolonged static postures — well-established risk factors for disc degeneration and facet joint dysfunction.
+- Vehicle operations: Hours in LAVs, trucks, aircraft, and ships expose the spine to whole-body vibration and prolonged static postures, both well-established risk factors for disc degeneration and facet joint dysfunction.

 - Physical training: High volumes of running, loaded marches, obstacle courses, and combatives training accumulate microtrauma in spinal structures across a career.